 The market is a maze of over 15,000 stalls spanning around 27 acres.
 With plenty of food vendors, cafes, and even nail salons and spas set up, you could spend the entire day here.
 Even if most of the time you absolutely loathe shopping, you’ll have to admit that Chatuchak is one of the best things to do in Bangkok.

 ☞ Looking for more Thailand articles?
-Check out the top things to do in Pai and the top things to do in Thailand.
-There are so many amazing places to see in this country, check out our articles and start planning your trip!
+Check out the top things to do in Pai, things to do in Chiang Mai and the top things to do in Chiang Rai.
+If you’re heading to the islands, check out the best things to do in Koh Lipe and the awesome things to do in Koh Phangan.
+There are so many things to do in Thailand, check out our articles and start planning your trip!

 4. Visit the Jim Thompson House

 There are several museums in Bangkok, but it’s hard to top the Jim Thompson House.
 He was an American businessman and architect who had a passion for Thai art and architecture.
 Over the years, he developed an impressive collection and began working on a museum to house everything.

 Sadly, Thompson disappeared on a trip in Malaysia in 1967.
 An extensive search turned up no results, and his disappearance remains a mystery to this day.
 Compulsory guided tours of the property leave every half hour or so throughout the day.